On-Site Occupational Therapy (OT)

 Getting started

-Begin with a focused caseload (e.g., UE/hand + ADLs), then expand to additional units based on outcomes.
+Begin with a focused caseload (e.g., upper extremity/arm/hand + ADLs), then expand to additional units based on outcomes.

 Let’s Simplify Musculoskeletal Care Together.